-1. Consider a circular loop of wire lying in the plane of the table.
+- 1. Consider a circular loop of wire laying in the plane of the table.
 Let the current pass through the loop clockwise.
-Apply the right-hand rule to find out the direction of the magnetic field inside and outside the loop.

-2. The magnetic field in a given region is uniform.
-Draw a diagram to represent it.
+Apply the right-hand rule to find out the direction of the magnetic field inside and outside the loop. - 2.
+The magnetic field in a given region is uniform.
+Draw a diagram to represent it. - 3.
+Choose the correct option.